Mike-Veilleux/mit-mern-unit-testing/README.md

 A collection of exercises to share and learn...

-NOTE, Node_modules are not included, run "npm install" from terminal to download all dependencies.
+The node_modules are not included.
+From your clone directory, run "npm install" in the terminal to download all dependencies.